jakejones2/articles-api/README.md

 }
 ```

-If the POST request to `/auth` is successful, you will receive a status of 200 and an access token in the response body.
+If the POST request to `/auth` is successful, you will receive a status code of 200 and an **access token** in the response body.
 This access token needs to be added to an **authorization header** before making requests to protected endpoints.

-Example auth header:
+Example authorization header:

 ```
 Authorization: Bearer <token>